Art Psychotherapist, HCPC, MA, CYP-IAPT

 Hello, I am an experienced Art Psychotherapist and Supervisor, registered with the HCPC.
 I work with children, young people, adults and students in training.

-I have extensive experience working in schools with trauma, bullying, peer pressure, academic pressure, low self-esteem, loss, bereavement, identity, cultural and gender issues.
-I combine a private practice with my current ongoing work in CAMHS.
+I have extensive experience working in schools and the NHS, working with anxiety low mood, bullying, peer pressure, academic pressure, low self-esteem, relationship issues, loss, bereavement, trauma, identity, cultural and gender issues.

 I provide a safe and confidential space to explore, reflect and listen, and offer short and long term therapy.